Our Services

 Trademark objections are governed by:

-The Trade Marks Act, 1999
+Trade Marks Act, 1999

-Section 9 – Absolute grounds for refusal
+Absolute grounds for refusal of registration

-Section 11 – Relative grounds for refusal
+Relative grounds for refusal due to similarity

 Trade Marks Rules, 2017

-Replies are filed online through the official trademark portal within prescribed timelines
+Replies filed online through official trademark portal

 Trademark Objection Process (Practical Overview)